BOARD OF DIRECTORS

 Terra Gray McClelland serves as the Director of Regional Government Relations for Benevis, a dental management company.
 As director, she is responsible for all aspects of government relations and strategic communications for Texas, Arkansas, New Mexico, and Oklahoma as well as working on federal issues for the company.
 Previously, Terra served as Director of Advance for First Lady, Laura Bush.
 In this role, Terra was responsible for the First Lady’s schedule outside of the White House, coordinating both national and international travel.
 Terra has traveled to all over the world, working with foreign governments and embassies on the execution of the First Lady’s schedule.
 She has served on the National Young Alumni Board for SMU, served on many committees, including the Securities Industry Association and the US Chamber of Commerce, was a Public Member for the State Bar of Texas District 6A Grievance Committee, and holds a seat on the Planning Committee for the State Government Affairs Council.
 She is also a graduate of Leadership Texas, graduating in November 2012.

-Warren Langland, Board Member
+Rob Bunch, Board Member

 John O’Toole, Treasurer of the Board